bibianadasoler/Rodosol_data_scripts/README.md

 Records of crossings and roadkill collected during the survey are available in "xlsx" format in the "Data" folder.

-If you have any questions please get in touch with the corresponding Author at bibianadasoler@gmail.com.
+If you have any questions please get in touch with the corresponding author at bibianadasoler@gmail.com.